-As indicated in Table 6, the annual average employment in non-farm jobs by industry for the years 1999 through 2006 in the Nassau-Suffolk PMSA(3) remained strong.
-Industries that achieved their highest level of employment during this period include: natural resources, construction and mining, educational and health services, professional & business services, leisure & hospitality, other services and government.
+As indicated in Table 6, the annual average employment in non-farm jobs by industry for the years 1999 through 2007 in the Nassau-Suffolk PMSA(2) remained strong.
+Industries that achieved their highest level of employment during this period include: natural resources, construction & mining, educational and health services, professional & business services, leisure & hospitality, other services and government.
 Eighty-eight percent of jobs within the PMSA are in service producing industries.
-Within the goods producing category, manufacturing jobs remained virtually constant in 2006, but decreased by a total of 17.4% since 1999.
-Meanwhile, jobs within the natural resources, construction & mining industries increased by 21% since 1999.
+Within the goods producing category, manufacturing jobs decreased by a total of 21.5% since 1999.
+Meanwhile, jobs within the natural resources, construction & mining industries increased by 25% since 1999.

-Most industries within the service producing sector experienced little change during 2006 with the largest gains made in the educational & health services (1.4%) and the professional & business services industries (2.9%).
-Moreover, since 1999 the educational & health services sector achieved a 15.2% increase in employment while the leisure & hospitality sector increased by 17.3%.
+Most industries within the service producing sector experienced little change during 2007 with the largest gains made in the educational & health services (4.7%).
+Moreover, since 1999 the educational & health services sector achieved a 20.6% increase in employment while the leisure & hospitality sector increased by 20%.

-(3) Prior to 2004, statistical information compiled by the U.S. Census Bureau, the U.S. Department of Labor and other sources was compiled on the basis of MSAs, including the Nassau-Suffolk PMSA.
+&lt;sup>(2) Prior to 2004, statistical information compiled by the U.S. Census Bureau, the U.S. Department of Labor and other sources was compiled on the basis of MSAs, including the Nassau-Suffolk PMSA.
 Beginning in 2004, the U.S. Office of Management and Budget revised its geographic Census definitions and replaced MSAs with Core Based Statistical Areas ("CBSAs").
 The County is now part of the New York-Newark-Edison, NY-NJ-PA CBSA.

-ANNUAL AVERAGE NASSAU-SUFFOLK EMPLOYMENT, NON-FARM, BY BUSINESS SECTOR 1999-2006
+ANNUAL AVERAGE NASSAU-SUFFOLK EMPLOYMENT, NON-FARM, BY BUSINESS SECTOR 1999-2007